hassanrezve/task/README.md

 - Manager: `manager@example.com` / `password` (Can assign tasks to Users)
 - User: `user@example.com` / `password` (Can view assigned tasks and comment)

-## Video Walkthrough
-[Add a link to a video walkthrough if available]